jaydotel/code-20211125-jeffreyliang/README.md

-# BMI Calculator
+# Project name

 BMI (Body Mass Index) Calculator is a tool that allows users to calculate a patient's BMI and determine their BMI Category and Health Risk.

-The patient's weight and height is read into the application in the form of JSON and as a result, a modified version of the JSON and the number of patients in the Overweight category is printed to the Command Line.
+The patient's info is read into the application from a file and as a result, a modified version of the JSON and the number of patients in the Overweight category is printed to the Command Line.

 **Note:** The Number of overweight patients is based on patients in the Overweight BMI category rather than patients which are considered overweight (i.e. The combination of categories Overweight, Moderately obese, Severely obese and Very severely obese).